MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 ---
-title: Overview - Azure Data Explorer
+title: Kusto Query overview- Azure Data Explorer
-description: This article describes Overview in Azure Data Explorer.
+description: This article is a general overview of the Kusto Query Language in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek